 HOLLIS Search Tips for the HFA Collection

-HOLLIS contains physical and digital content from across the Harvard Library system.
-To search content only from the Harvard Film Archive collections in this system, you must limit your search in two ways.
+HOLLIS contains records for physical and digital content from across the Harvard Library system.
+To search records only from the Harvard Film Archive collections in this system, you must limit your search in two ways.
 In the "Advanced Search" option of HOLLIS, search for materials in the Library Catalog and limit your search scope to Harvard Film Archive, as illustrated in the image below

 HOLLIS for Archival Discovery Search Tips for the HFA Collection